The State Library Senior Management Team

 Ms Susan Ashcroft

 Susan has had experience working in various library sectors during her career.
-She has worked in special libraries, academic libraries, public libraries and a State Library.
+She has worked in special libraries, academic libraries and public libraries both here and overseas.

-In 2001, Susan was the Director: Public Library Services at the State Library of Western Australia for over four years after which she went to live in the UK.
+In 2001, Susan became the Director: Public Library Services at the State Library of Western Australia and after four and a half years went to live in the UK.
 During her time there, she ran a public library service in inner London.
 Susan also headed the library service for Statistics Canada in the mid 90’s and her experiences span the east and west coast of Australia as well as abroad.

 Much of Susan’s career while living in Canberra for 20 years was spent in the Commonwealth Government and during that period, she worked in fields outside the library sector.
 Susan has experience in areas such as marketing, information consultancy and, investment and trade, and throughout her time within government was also involved in policy development.